Perspective | Football’s Darrell Green was called the ‘Ageless Wonder.’ Now he wants to be a model for senior health.

 But that’s all behind him now.
 Except for the Ageless Wonder.
 He wants to be a living example of senior fitness.
 As an associate athletic director at George Mason University, he also wants to make sure his looks fit the title.

-And even more importantly, he wants to make sure that he has the energy to enjoy life.
+And even more important, he wants to make sure that he has the energy to enjoy life.

-Green and his wife, Jewell, have three children, all in their 30s, and eight grandchildren — seven girls and a boy, who range in age from two months to 18.
+Green and his wife, Jewell, have three children, all in their 30s, and eight grandchildren — seven girls and a boy, who range in age from 2 months to 18.
 “With these kids, man, I’ve got to be ready to bounce,” he said.
 “They’re like, ‘Pop Pop, let’s go to the park.’
 I can’t be saying, ‘Nah, I don’t feel like it.’
 I’ve got to be in the mix.”

 To make healthy eating more a part of his lifestyle, Green built a vegetable garden at his home in Loudoun County, Va.
 He grows cucumbers, tomatoes, squash, peppers and three kinds of kale.